Uncategorized

 • Divide the area and tackle each one at a time

-• Consider rearranging, keep like things together, and filter them all for disposal
+• Consider rearranging, keep like things together

-• Sort them into boxes and bins to beat them up!
+• Sort them into boxes and bins

 Garage

 Garages are full of old sporting equipment and storage boxes, as well as forgotten tools and rusted automobile parts.
 Garages allow garbage to linger far longer than it should.
 The garage is where most of the stuff you think you’ll ever use or need eventually winds up.
 While addressing this area as you practice decluttering your home might be difficult, it’s not impossible!
+With the right gear from My Garage Supplies, transforming your cluttered garage into a clean, organized space is easier—and more efficient—than you think.

 • Set up your own organizational system

-• Categorize your items as your go on placing them
+• Categorize your items as your go

 • Purge unnecessary items out